 - Use new approaches to create street and pedestrian connections in areas where they don’t exist or are insufficient.

-This project will include a focus on East Portland to foster positive new development that responds to the area’s distinct characteristics and the needs of residents.
+This project is reviewing code on a city-wide basis, but also includes a special focus on East Portland to foster positive new development that responds to the area’s distinct characteristics and the needs of residents.
 Project staff will coordinate with the Portland Bureau of Transportation’s Connected Centers Street Plan project, which is working on street plans for the Jade District and Rosewood/Glenfair centers.

 Why is this Important?